valeriova96/CryptoBotReporter/README.md

 # CryptoBotReporter #

-A Python program that fetches specific data from [Coin Market Cap](https://coinmarketcap.com/) and saves it in a .json file some useful information.
+A Python program that fetches specific data from [Coin Market Cap](https://coinmarketcap.com/), and saves in a .json file some useful information.

 ## What does the reporter retrieve ##